HISTORY of live oak ame church- vance, sc

 In May 2020, Live Oak Cares, Incorporated, was founded by Pastor Fedrick Wilson.
 It is a not-for-profit, 501 c 3 social service organization of Live Oak African Methodist Episcopal Church whose mission is to identify and develop programs that will serve individuals, families, and communities in the communities of Eastern Orangeburg County, South Carolina through a network of partnerships addressing diverse needs of economic development, healthy living, community empowerment, and education equity.

-In addition to Pastor Fedrick Wilson's responsibilities as Pastor, he also lead our congregation through a global pandemic (COVID-19 and various variants).
+In addition to Pastor Fedrick Wilson's responsibilities as Pastor, he also led our congregation through a global pandemic (COVID-19 and various variants).
 The church had to suspend in-person worship and meeting gatherings and transition to only meeting virtually or online from March 2020 - March 2022 with the use of conference call, Facebook, YouTube, Zoom, and other computerized platforms to minister to people.
 All of our worship services, bible studies, and meeting were held online or conference call.
 Although we gathered virtually, our church continued to actively provide outreach ministries to the community monthly and kept the church together in the midst of the pandemic.
 We reopened our church building for in-person services and activities in April 2022.
+Pastor Wilson actively volunteers and participates in many community activities in Orangeburg County and across the state.

-Today, our current Presiding Bishop is the Right Reverend Samuel L. Green, Sr., and our current Presiding Elder is the Reverend Dr. Charles E. Young.
+Today, our current Presiding Bishop is the Right Reverend James L. Davis and our current Presiding Elder is the Reverend Dr. Charles E. Young.

 In addition to our pastors and lay leadership, several members from within our congregation answered God’s calling to pursue the preaching and/or pastoral ministry.
 We honor these sons and daughters of Live Oak who emerged from our soil to carry the gospel of Jesus Christ to the world.
 The following ministers were members of or grew up in Live Oak AME Church and later pursued the Christian Preaching Ministry: